Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 North Dakota has more registered vehicles than it has residents.

 Theodore Roosevelt was sent to live in North Dakota for health reasons.
 He fell in love with the West and wrote a book titled Ranch Life and the Hunting Trail before becoming a US president.
-The book was illustrated by famous Western artist Frederick Remington.
+Famous Western artist Frederick Remington illustrated the book.

 Milk is North Dakota’s official state beverage.